bedrockio/bedrock-core/services/api/src/utils/fixtures/README.md

 }
 ```

-The `shop` field here will be inferred from the schema and resolved to the `ObjectId` of the fixture imported from `fixtures/shops/shop-2`.
+Here, the attached result will be the `ObjectId` of the fixture imported from `shops/shop-2`.
+The full fixture id is inferred from the `shops` field in the schema.

-## Circular Dependencies
+## Circular References

-Circular dependencies are often a sign of a bad data structure, but not always.
+Circular references are often a sign of a bad data structure, but not always.
 For example `user.profileImage` may reference an image object whose `owner` field is the user.
-When importing, circular dependencies will be detected and resolve themselves so that importing can be completed.
+When importing, circular dependencies will be detected and resolved automatically so that importing can complete.
 In such cases a warning will be output to indicate a potential issue, however all data will be imported.

 ## Generated Fixtures